-The Board of Directors has instructed the Audit Committee to meet periodically with our management and independent registered public accounting firm to, among other things, review the results of the annual audit and quarterly reviews and discuss our financial statements, recommend to our Board the independent registered public accounting firm to be retained, and receive and consider the auditors' comments as to controls, adequacy of staff and management performance and procedures in connection with audit and financial controls.
+The Board of Directors has instructed the Audit Committee to meet periodically with our management and independent registered public accounting firm to, among other things, review the results of the annual audit and quarterly reviews and discuss our financial statements, recommend to our Board the independent registered public accounting firm to be retained, and receive and consider the auditors' comments as to controls, adequacy of staff and management personnel and procedures in connection with audit and financial controls.
 The Audit Committee is also authorized to review related party transactions for potential conflicts of interest.
 The Audit Committee's functions are further described under the heading "Audit Committee Report."
 A copy of the written charter adopted by the Board of Directors for the Audit Committee as currently in effect is included on our website, www.cumberlandpharma.com.

-The Audit Committee is comprised of Mr. James Jones, Chairman, Mr. Thomas R. Lawrence and Mr. Jonathan Griggs.
+The Audit Committee is currently comprised of Mr. James R. Jones, Chairman, Mr. Thomas R. Lawrence, Mr. Jonathan I. Griggs, and Mr. Kenneth J. Krogulski.
 The members of the Audit Committee are "independent," as such term is defined in the listing standards for companies listed on the NASDAQ Global Select Market.
 The members also satisfy the Securities and Exchange Commission's additional independence requirements for members of audit committees.
 The Board has determined that James Jones is an "audit committee financial expert" as defined under Item (407(d)(5) of Regulation S-K of the Securities Act of 1933.
-The Audit Committee met four times during fiscal year 2015.
+The Audit Committee met five times during fiscal year 2016.